[See also: The Fine-Dining Restaurants Delivering in London]

 Chef Martin Berasategui uses locally sourced ingredients / ©Martin Berasategui

 The restaurant is the namesake of a chef who has not one but two restaurants on our list – the other being Lasarte in Barcelona.
 His eponymous restaurant is located four miles south of San Sebastian in Lasarte-Oria.
 Dishes are created using local ingredients delicately executed with a touch of haute cuisine, influenced by his training under the creme de la creme of French chefs, including Alain Ducasse.
-The tasting menu costs $350 per person, and recent dishes include caramelized millefeuilles of smoked eel, foie gras, spring onion and green apple, and crunchy hazelnut toffee, frozen wasabi and “pacari” chocolate frost.
+The tasting menu boasts recent dishes including caramelized millefeuilles of smoked eel, foie gras, spring onion and green apple, and crunchy hazelnut toffee, frozen wasabi and “pacari” chocolate frost.

 El Celler de Can Roca